SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/01-Data-Types.md

 # Naming Conventions
 In computer programming, a naming convention is a set of **rules** for choosing the name to be used for variables.

-In JS the convention for naming variables is ***"camel-case"***.
+In JS the convention for naming variables is **camel-case**.

-There are other naming conventions which are used in different languages such as pascal case, snake case.
+There are other naming conventions which are used in different languages such as `Pascal case` and  `Snake case`.

 **Camel case** combines words by:
-* capitalizing all words following the first word
+* Indicating the separation of the words with a single capitalized letter
-* removing the space:
+* Removing all spaces:
 ```js
 let userLoginCount;
 ```

 **Pascal case** combines words by:
 * capitalizing each word along with the first one
-* removing the space:
+* Removing all spaces:
 ```js
 let UserLoginCount;
 ```

-**Snake-case** is another naming convention, which separates words with:
+**Snake-case** is another naming convention, which combines words by:
-* one underscore character \(_\)
+* using an underscore as a separator of the words \(_\)
-* no spaces
+* removing all spaces
 * each element's initial letter usually lowercased within the compound
 * the first letter either upper or lowercase:
 ```js